hannemsalmi/ohjelmistotuotantoprojekti/README.md

 Ensure that Maven is installed and added to system's PATH environment variable.

 To run the application, open a command prompt or terminal and navigate to the root directory of the application.
-Tehn type the following commands:
+Then type the following commands:
 *	mvn compile
 *	mvn package
 *	java -jar target/ohjelmistotuotantoprojekti.jar